 I’m sometimes asked, “Dorothy Day gives a fine example for people who don’t have a family to take care of and mortgages to pay, but what about the rest of us?”

 The rest of us includes my wife and me.
 We have six children and, at latest count, eight grandchildren.
+[Ten as of 2020.]
 We have too much and give too little.
 But, in my own life, every time I have thought about the challenges of life in the bright light of the Gospel rather than in the gray light of money or the dim light of politics, Dorothy’s example has had its influence.
 Every time I try to overcome meanness or selfishness rising up in me, it’s partly thanks to the example of Dorothy Day.
 Every time I defeat the impulse to buy something I can get along without, Dorothy Day’s example of voluntary poverty has had renewed impact.
 Every time I give away something I can get along without — every time I manage to see Christ’s presence in the face of a stranger — there again I owe a debt to Dorothy Day.
 Every time I take part in efforts to prevent wars or end them, or join in campaigns to make the world a less cruel place, in part I am in debt to Dorothy.
 What I know of Christ, the Church, sacramental life, the Bible, and truth-telling, I know in large measure thanks to her, while whatever I have done that was cowardly, opportunistic or spiteful is despite her.
 She has even shaped my reading life — one could do worse than to get to know the authors whose books helped shape and sustain Dorothy’s faith and vocation.

 It isn’t that Dorothy is the point of reference.
 Christ is.
 But I can’t think of anyone I’ve known whose Christ-centered life has done so much to help make me a more Christ-centered person.